WebAssembly/design/AstSemantics.md

 It is a validation error for a `set_global` to index an immutable global variable.

-In the MVP, the primary use case of global variables is to represent instantiation-time immutable values as a necessary building block of [dynamic linking](DynamicLinking.md).
+In the MVP, the primary use case of global variables is to represent instantiation-time immutable values as a useful building block for [dynamic linking](DynamicLinking.md).

 After the MVP, when [reference types](GC.md) are added to the set of [value types](#types),